slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 # Synchronicities (Part 3)

+> To do: List all of them here, including the many already mentioned and new ones previously not mentioned that add to the book's quality

 Meanwhile, before and after, astonishing [synchronicities](https://en.wikipedia.org/wiki/Synchronicity) happened that can be listed below and I leave for your judgement on their metaphysical or coincidental nature.

 ### Chris Kanan (Deus ex memory)